katie123502/BioEC131-Final-Project-VALK/README.md

 ## Optional: Upload your genome assemblies

-1. Upload the genome assembly in .fasta or .gff3 file format to the Herpes Genomes folder.
+1. Upload the genome assembly in .fasta or .gff3 file format to the sample_data folder created by wget.sh.
-2. Run the data processing script in Setup Step 2 again.
+2. Run the data processing script in Step 2 again.

 ## Optional: MAFFT Whole Genome Alignment